red-rocks/hancock_cms_pages/README.md

 ```ruby
 render_navigation &blockset_navigation(:main)
 ```
-Render blockset(set of blocks which can have html code, partials of files) with name 'main':
+Render blockset(set of blocks which can have html code, partials or files) with name 'main':
 ```ruby
 render_blockset(self, :main)
 ```